sinskiy/perp/README.md

 - R - React
 - P - Prisma

-Auth is currectly with JWT, but it's likely temporary.
+This is a branch with session-based auth.
+There is a branch with JWT auth

 # Usage